railwayapp/docs/src/pages/develop/variables.md

 You can view all variables for the current environment with `railway vars` and change the environment with `railway environment`.

-## Bulk Import

-Chances are you might already have a `.env` file laying around.
-You can import your existing environment variables via Bulk Import.

-You can click the `Bulk Import` link to open up a modal where you can paste in a list of variables separated by new line.

 ### Automatic Detection of Environment Variables

 If you initialize the a new project from the CLI- if a .env file is detected, Railway will now prompt to see if you'd like to import it into your new project.